News

 Following a long career caring for others, your retirement should be a time when you are able to enjoy and live life to the full.

-We can provide independent advice to help you understand whether or not your NHS pension lump sum is taxable, and how much it costs.
-We can also help you to maximise your NHS Pension lump sum and retirement income to ensure you maintain the standard of living you’ve worked so hard to achieve and to help create greater opportunities for a more rewarding financial future.
+We can provide independent advice to help you to maximise your NHS Pension lump sum and retirement income to ensure you maintain the standard of living you’ve worked so hard to achieve and to help create greater opportunities for a more rewarding financial future.

-NHS pensions are complex in terms of tax relief and the different options to access your funds where you have private pension arrangements too.
-However, we will help you to make informed choices and avoid costly mistakes.
+Pensions are complex in terms of tax relief and the different options to access your funds where you have private pension arrangements too.
+However, we will help you to make informed choices and avoid costly mistakes when trying to understand whether your NHS pension lump sum is taxable or not.

-To speak to an independent financial adviser, get in touch to arrange a complimentary appointment today.
+To speak to an independent financial adviser about the tax on your NHS pension lump sum, or any other financial matter, get in touch to arrange a complimentary appointment today.